History of the Japanese in Seattle: Early years

 Japan emerged from self-imposed isolation during the Meiji Restoration, and began to officially sponsor emigration programs in 1885.
 As a result, the period from the 1880s to the early 1900s brought a wave of Japanese immigration to the Seattle area.
 One early catalyst for this immigration was the Chinese Exclusion Act of 1882 which, along with a spate of anti-Chinese violence (culminating in the Seattle riot of 1886), led to the departure of nearly all Chinese from the Seattle area.
 The departure of Chinese laborers opened the door for Japanese immigrants to fill the labor void.

 In 1896, when the Nippon Yusen Kaisha steamers began traveling between Japan and Seattle, there were about 200 ethnic Japanese living in Seattle.
 By 1910, that population had grown to 5,000.
 The Japanese Consulate, which had established an office in Tacoma in 1895, moved to Seattle in 1901.
+In those early years, Seattle was often referred to as "Sashi" (沙市) or "Sakō" (沙港) in Japanese language publications using ateji spelling.

-Early Japanese immigrants consisted of mostly single males hoping to amass a fortune before returning to Japan.
+Early Japanese immigrants consisted of mostly single males hoping to amass wealth before returning to Japan.
 Many of these men were younger sons from families who, due in large part to the Japanese practice of primogeniture, were motivated to establish themselves independently abroad.
 These first generation Issei immigrants came primarily from small towns and rural areas in the southern Japanese prefectures of Hiroshima, Yamaguchi, Kumamoto, and Fukuoka, a pattern that continued up to the Asian immigration ban in 1924.

 A majority of the men that came during this period found work in the surrounding canneries, railroads, and the massive logging industry around the Seattle area.
 These labor-intensive jobs did not provide the kind of rapid economic advancement they had planned on for their short three to five year stays.
 Because most of the initial Japanese immigrants during this period had only planned to stay temporarily, the early community was unstable with a ratio of 5 men to every woman and very little social, economic, or religious support.